 By recognizing and leveraging these factors, attacks can occur without any direct physical contact.
 The possibilities are both obvious and ominous.
 Someone with high cortisol levels, heart rate, and blood pressure could be submitted to high levels of unattributable stressors.
 Fatigue, cognitive deficits, and poor fitness levels render openings to hackers in other ways.
-Direct physical intervention is possible if someone is fatigued, and thus easily distracted.
+Direct physical intervention is possible if someone is fatigued and thus easily distracted.
 A simple drink containing concentrated sugar can put an insulin-sensitive person into a coma.
 The possibility that you could get “cyberwhacked” is probably already here.
 All the tools are in place; we just may not know when it happens.
 After all, if a guy with a heart condition, high blood pressure, inflammatory markers, and a high-stress job just happens to keel over…

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org